RailsEventStore/rails_event_store/railseventstore.org/source/docs/subscribe.html.md

+---
-# Event handlers - Subscribing to events
+title: Event handlers - Subscribing to events
+---

 To subscribe a handler to events in Rails Event Store you need to use `#subscribe` method on `RailsEventStore::Client`